lancedb/lancedb/docs/src/python/polars_arrow.md

-The reason it's beneficial to not convert the LanceDB Table to a DataFrame is because the table can potentially be way larger than memory, and Polars LazyFrames allows us to work with such larger-than-memory datasets via lazy evaluation.
+The reason it's beneficial to not convert the LanceDB Table to a DataFrame is because the table can potentially be way larger than memory, and Polars LazyFrames allow us to work with such larger-than-memory datasets by not loading it into memory all at once.